 And here’s the clip without the guides:

 Finally, we have the Levels plugin.
 This plugin is used to manipulate black, gamma and white levels in your image.
 Gamma is kind of a difficult term to explain.
-At it’s basics, the the setting of the greys in your image.
+At it’s basics, it’s the setting of the greys in your image.
 Differences in gamma setting is why one image or video may look one way on a Mac and darker on Windows.
 Often you can “lighten” an image by changing the gamma.
 This will tend to preserve more of the details than boosting the whites or highlights.

 Scopes Are Your Friend